 Job 42:1-2: “Then Job answered the LORD and said: ‘I know that You can do everything, and that no purpose of Yours can be withheld from You.’”

 1 Samuel 2:1-2: “And Hannah prayed and said: ‘My heart rejoices in the LORD; my horn is exalted in the LORD.
 I smile at my enemies, because I rejoice in Your salvation.
 No one is holy like the LORD, for there is none besides You, nor is there any rock like our God.’”

 David is the most prolific author of praise in the Bible.
 Many of the 73 psalms that are attributed to David can be categorized both as songs and as prayers, and these public expressions certainly mirror the deep and constant personal contact that David had with his Creator.

-Here are just a few excerpts from David’s prayers:
+Here are just a few excerpts from King David’s prayers of praise:

 Psalm 8:1-9: “O LORD, our Lord, how excellent is Your name in all the earth, who have set Your glory above the heavens!

 “Out of the mouth of babes and nursing infants You have ordained strength, because of Your enemies, that You may silence the enemy and the avenger.

 “When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have ordained, what is man that You are mindful of him, and the son of man that You visit him?
 For You have made him a little lower than the angels, and you have crowned him with glory and honor.

 “You have made him to have dominion over the works of Your hands; You have put all things under his feet, all sheep and oxen—even the beasts of the field, the birds of the air, and the fish of the sea that pass through the paths of the seas.